ftorstensson/the-co-founder/SCAR_TISSUE.md

-# SCAR TISSUE LEDGER (v3.1 - The Robust API Reformation)
+# SCAR TISSUE LEDGER (v3.2 - The Voice Integration)
-*Last Updated: 2025-12-12*
+*Last Updated: 2025-12-13*

 This document is the "Black Box Recorder" of our agency.
-It contains the hard-won lessons (Scar Tissue) and the immutable laws of our infrastructure.

 ---